RioluMeltan/RioluMeltan/README.md

 - Hey there, my name's RioluMeltan.
-I'm a game developer and programming.
+I'm a game developer and programmer.
 - During my free time, I like to program.
 Some of my other interests include math, physics, and chemistry.
 - I'm currently studying Python and game development, as I would like to create an actual game one day.
 - If you're willing to collaborate on something, go ahead and message me!
 I'm not great at art or music, so that could certainly help me out.
 If you need help programming/development wise, I can also help.